15 Proven Ways to Create the Illusion of Depth in Art

 10. Colors

-According to the rules of atmospheric perspective, the farther an object is, the more its color (hue) shift towards the background color which is usually blue sky.
+According to the rules of atmospheric perspective, the farther an object is, the more its color (hue) shifts toward the background color, which is usually blue sky.

 11. Saturation

-The farther an object is, the less saturated its color will be.
+The farther an object is, the less saturated its color is.

-In other words, its color will be less rich, bright or intense, therefore becoming dull or neutral.
+In other words, its color is less rich, bright, or intense, therefore becoming dull or neutral.

 Example: